-VPC1 is a Spoke VPC attached to Transit Gateway.
+VPC1 is a Spoke VPC attached to a Transit Gateway.
 An EC2 instance in VPC1 serves as the HTTP client.

 VPC3 is another Spoke VPC attached Transit Gateway.
-VPC3 simulates on-prem data center with an EC2 instance serving as the HTTP server.
+VPC3 simulates an on-prem data center with an EC2 instance serving as the HTTP server.
 TGW-2 simulates an on-prem router, which also runs ECMP with the two Palo Alto Network instances in VPC2.

 VPC2 is a Transit VPC and has two Available Zones (AZs).
 Each AZ has one Palo Alto Networks firewall to ensure HA.
 PAN1 is in AZ-a and PAN2 is in AZ-b.

 Both Palo Alto Network instances have three interfaces and all three interfaces have EIPs associated: